Max Alberhasky

 Working Papers and Works in Progress

-"Splitting, More Wisely: Peer-to-Peer Payment Services Can Make Social Relationships More Transactional and Experiences Less Enjoyable" (Alberhasky & Kumar).
-Submitted to the Journal of Consumer Psychology.
+"Splitting, More Wisely: Peer-to-Peer Payment Services Can Make Social Relationships More Transactional and Experiences Less Enjoyable" with Amit Kumar.
+Revise and resubmit at the International Journal of Research in Marketing.

 • Home